Gagniuc/Global-sequence-alignment-in-JS/README.md

 # Global Sequence Alignment in JS

-This JavaScript implementation makes a <b>global alignment</b> between two strings, namely s0='TGAATTCAGTTA' and s1='TGGATCGA'.
+This JavaScript implementation makes a <b>global sequence alignment</b> between two strings, namely s0='TGAATTCAGTTA' and s1='TGGATCGA'.
 In fact, this simple implementation makes an alignment between any two strings.
 All symbols from UTF-8 are accepted by this algorithm.
-For an implementation of local alignment please see see [this repository](https://github.com/Gagniuc/Local-sequence-alignment-in-JS).
+For an implementation of <b>local sequence alignment</b> please see see [this repository](https://github.com/Gagniuc/Local-sequence-alignment-in-JS).

 # Live demo